Travel the Thermal Plateau & Bay of Plenty

 Explore volcanic landscapes & forests on the Central Plateau; the most dynamic geothermal area of Rotorua.
-Be amazed by the pristine rivers & waterfalls around Taupo, the largest lake or take to the beaches of the beautiful Coromandel & Bay of Plenty.
+Be amazed by the pristine rivers & waterfalls around Taupo, the largest lake.
+Check out our tours!

 From crystal-clear streams and magical forests, to epic biking trails and thermal mud pools, Rotorua has it all.
 The city offers a raft of attractions and experiences for everyone from adventure-seekers to those just looking to unwind.
 It’s also home to a living Maori village and the New Zealand Maori Arts and Crafts Institute, with traditional wood carving and weaving schools.